 No matter how much we love, and how hard we try to entertain our customers, our main goal is to sell our products.
 This means that you should spice up your Halloween email template with a beautiful call-to-action button.

 Certainly, you should empower it with a generous interesting value offer.
 When it’s not generous enough, your button, even if written by the best painter in the world won’t make the customers click it.

-This button was painted in a photo editor and then inserted into the template just as an image.
+This button was drawn in a photo editor and then inserted into the template just as an additional image.

-Do not use this trick too often, only for special occasions to stick to the image-to-text ratio.
+Do not use this trick too often, only on special occasions.
+Remember to stick to the image-to-text ratio.

-Note: please, don’t forget to insert the proper links and fill out the alt text.
+Note: please, remember to insert proper links and fill out the alt text.
 In case, an email client does not show the image, your customers will see the alt text.
 This means the very text has to be concise and descriptive.

-An email footer doesn’t always have to be serious, especially when it comes to holiday.
-This element of the email contains very important information for your recipients, which is why it can be distracting if you change the entire background color for it or apply different fonts.
+An email footer doesn’t always have to be serious, especially when it comes to holidays.
+This element of the email contains very important information for your recipients, which is why it can be distracting for readers if you change the entire background color for it or apply different fonts.

 But you can add one more structure right above the footer stripe, upload a thematic drawing to it.
-Make sure the background color of a new structure fit the color of the footer.
+Make sure the background color of a new structure fits the color of the footer.

 One more way to use the rollover effect is to make a game:

-Rollover effect and other interactive elements in emails are a trend for 2018.
-Entertain your customer with untypical newsletters.
+Rollover effect and other interactive elements in emails are the hot trends for 2019.
+Entertain your customers with unusual newsletters.

 We ain’t gonna talk it over here, as you know better which offers and when to send out.
-Still, please remember that this Holiday, like many others, for dear customers first of all means sales.
+Still, please remember that this Holiday, like many others, first of all, means sales.